dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_chr_slice_sh.md

 ...
 }
 ```
-For additional information, please refer to the [execDepends](https://wiki.dnanexus.com/Execution-Environment-Reference#Software-Packages) wiki page.
+For additional information, please refer to the [`execDepends`](https://wiki.dnanexus.com/Execution-Environment-Reference#Software-Packages) wiki page.

-## Entry points
+## Entry Points
 Distributed bash-interpreter apps use bash functions to [declare entry points](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App#Adding-Entry-Points-to-Your-Code).
 This app has the following entry points specified as bash functions:

 * *main*
 * *count_func*
 * *sum_reads*

-Entry points are executed on a new worker with their own system requirements.
-Instance type can be set in the dxapp.json `runSpec.systemRequirements`:
+Entry points are executed on a new worker with its own system requirements.
+The instance type can be set in the `dxapp.json` file's `runSpec.systemRequirements`:
 ```json
 {
   "runSpec": {